Free · Canada · Start without a lawyer

 Custody vs. where your child lives

 Custody is about who makes big decisions — school, health, religion.
 Where your child lives is called "primary residence."
 You can have both, or just primary residence.
-Courts look at what is best for your child, not who files first.
+Courts make decisions based on the best interests of the child, not who files first.

 📄